Proven-Paradox/shaper-system/Handbook.md

 ## Conditions and Properties
 #### Blind
 You cannot see.
-If you attempt to attack a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
+If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.

 #### Chill X
 Partially frozen or dealing with a lingering cold.
 This reduces your Physical Defense by X for its duration.

 #### Crush X
 Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
-This reduces your Physical Attack by X for its duration.
+This reduces your Physical Offense by X for its duration.

 #### Distracted
 Unable to bring fully react to your situation.
 Distracted characters cannot use their Counter action.
 Unless otherwise noted, Distraction lasts until the character in question takes an action.